Pwn3ed/dotfiles/README.md

 ## Dotfiles

 * My arch enviroment config files;
+* this README can be outdated so be careful;
 * Work in progress, do not use this unless you know what you're doing;
+* Fork this if you want to use it – I'll be pushing updates that might break things.

 ## DOWNLOAD SIZE: